notiflowsDocs

 Activating and Deactivating

-Deactivating a notiflow is useful when you need to temporarily stop notifications without deleting the workflow.
+Deactivating a notiflow is useful when you need to temporarily stop notifications without deleting the workflow or losing your published version.

 Best Practices

-Review all draft changes before publishing.
-Once published, the version is immutable.
+• Publish intentionally — Review all draft changes before publishing.
+Published versions are immutable.

 On this page